-The story of VfB Stuttgart's revival from relegation strugglers to the cusp of the UEFA Champions League
+The story of VfB Stuttgart's revival from relegation strugglers to the UEFA Champions League

-Formed in 1893, Stuttgart have long been Baden-Württemberg’s biggest club.
+Formed in 1893, Stuttgart have long been the large southern state of Baden-Württemberg’s biggest club.
 They enjoyed plenty of success even before the inaugural Bundesliga campaign in 1963/64 – which they were a part of – winning two German championships and two DFB Cups.

 In the 20th century, they missed just two top-flight campaigns, while they clinched their maiden Bundesliga title in 1991/92, propelled to glory by the likes of Fritz Walter (not that one), Matthias Sammer and Guido Buchwald.